marvin1099/SteamGameSwitcher/README.md

 Run the script, at this point you can switch gameversions by running the script.

 # CustomGames
+The script can be copyed and renamed to have a script for multiple games.
-To change the game open the "scriptname".json file.
+To change the game open the 'SCRIPTNAME.json' file.
+of corse SCRIPTNAME needs to be the scriptname and the ' sysmbol is not in the filename.
 Next change the gamename to the new gamename.
 Next change the gameid to the new gameid.
 Next in gameversions you need to change/add the list like the following.